Clivern/Hutch/README.md

 ### Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Midway is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.
+For transparency into our release cycle and in striving to maintain backward compatibility, `Midway` is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/clivern/midway/releases) for changelogs for each release version of Midway.
+See the [Releases section of our GitHub project](https://github.com/clivern/midway/releases) for changelogs for each release version of `Midway`.
 It contains summaries of the most noteworthy changes made in each release.
 Also see the [Milestones section](https://github.com/clivern/midway/milestones) for the future roadmap.

 ### Bug tracker